Mjz86/c_colon/mcc.md

-note that this abi is fully abstractable under itanium , basically, only the outer functions needs itanum for compatibility,
+note that this ABI is fully abstractable under Itanium , basically, only the outer functions needs itanum for compatibility,

 at most the catching return points to a cxx throw for compatibility.